Building & construction AU

 - disputed payment claims are addressed quickly and inexpensively without the need for litigation.

 Under the security of payment legislation, where there is a dispute over payment, a claimant may lodge an application for adjudication.
+Adjudication is usually a fast and inexpensive process, completed within timelines specified by legislation or regulation.
 An adjudicator's determination about the payment dispute, is usually an interim decision.
 While a right of review of an interim decision is limited, parties retain the right to have the dispute dealt with on a full and final basis through litigation or arbitration at a later time.

 Adjudicators determine matters within strict time limits.
 Most commonly adjudicators rely on documents prepared and submitted by applicants and claimants.
 In some cases, adjudicators may request to hear from disputants directly.